 Who takes MAP Growth and what subject areas are tested?

-Students in kindergarten through second grades are assessed in the areas of reading and math.
-Students in grades 3-8 are assessed in reading and math as well as language.
+Students in kindergarten through eighth grades are assessed in the areas of reading and math.

 How often is MAP Growth administered to students?

-Students in the first through eighth grades take MAP Growth in the winter and spring.
-Additionally, students in the second and sixth grades grade take MAP Growth in the fall because the version of the test changes going into these grade levels and a fall test is used to establish a baseline for growth.
-Kindergarten students take MAP Growth for the first time in the spring of their kindergarten year.
+Students in the first through eighth grades take MAP Growth in the fall, winter and spring.
+Kindergarten students take MAP Growth for the first time in the winter of their kindergarten year.

 Who administers MAP Growth and how long do they take?